United in the Mission: The Power of I.D.E.A.

+“I.D.E.A. is helping us prepare to transform the organization under the People First directorate,” said Diggs.
+“My goal is we do enough work to have planted and nurtured our practices and policies to change and flourish.”

+For decades, the military has been struggling to address the problem of a lack of diversity especially in higher ranks, said Army Maj.
+Larry Rankin, CMD Executive Liaison to California Office of Emergency Services.
+The rooms where the decisions are being made have been homogenous and synonymous with a certain age and demographic.

-The California Military Department has been a trailblazer in championing diversity, equity, and inclusion (DEI) as it strives to become mission-ready and better serve its communities.
+The California Military Department has been a trailblazer in championing DEI as it strives to become mission-ready and better serve its communities.
 Under the guidelines of the National Guard Bureau and the adjutant general, CMD has created specific working groups to champion these policies and changes.
-One such change is the creation of the I.D.E.A program which stands for inclusion, diversity, equity, and accessibility and hiring the program director, Dr. Gregory Diggs.
+One such change is the creation of the I.D.E.A. program which stands for inclusion, diversity, equity, and accessibility and hiring program director Dr. Gregory Diggs.

-“I.D.E.A is helping us prepare to transform the organization under the People’s First directorate,” said Diggs.
-“My goal is we do enough work to have planted and nurtured our practices and policies to change and flourish.”

-In comes California Adjutant General, Army Maj.
-Gen. Matthew Beevers, and Diggs, described Rankin.
-The People’s First Initiative, according to the Army, is focused on improving military culture and the impact of service on Soldiers lives.
+In comes Maj.
+Gen. Matthew Beevers, the adjutant general, and Diggs, said Rankin.

+The People First Initiative, according to the Army, is focused on improving military culture and the impact of service on Soldier's lives.

 We are going to create a more inclusive environment throughout the state of California, said Diggs.

-“We have to think about the parts of readiness that are missing - which is the idea of cultural responsiveness, which is the idea how your reactions and responses are putting people’s cultures first,” said Diggs.
-“People’s cultures are not decoration.
-The shape of culture is the whole person.”

-In the crucible of military service, where challenges are multifaceted and unpredictable, the power of diversity becomes a force multiplier, he explained.
-I.D.E.A, therefore, becomes the architect of a military culture that is not only diverse but equitable—a culture where every soldier, irrespective of their background, feels a sense of belonging and purpose.
-It showcases the effectiveness of a diverse and inclusive force, where individuals from various backgrounds bring unique perspectives, problem-solving abilities, and adaptability to the mission.
-In doing so, California's military is reshaping the future of the armed forces, demonstrating that DEI is not only a moral imperative but also a strategic advantage for meeting the evolving challenges of our times.
+I.D.E.A., therefore, becomes the architect of a military culture that is not only diverse but equitable—a culture where every soldier, irrespective of their background, feels a sense of belonging and purpose, described Diggs.

+It showcases the effectiveness of a diverse and inclusive force, where individuals from various backgrounds bring unique perspectives, problem-solving abilities, and adaptability to the mission, he continued.
+In doing so, the CMD is reshaping the future of the armed forces; demonstrating that DEI is not only a moral imperative but also a strategic advantage for meeting the evolving challenges of our times.

 “This isn’t a military revolution, it’s a cultural revolution,” said Rankin.